Anvil Island: Terrain

 The terrain of Anvil Island is primarily rocky cliffs and steep hills that line the coast.
 However, at the south side of the island on either side of Irby Point, the southernmost point of the island, there is flatter terrain.
 Following the Montagu Channel northward on the east side of the island there juts out Fern Point with Fern Bay facing the south and North Bay facing the north.
 This section is relatively flat with both bays having beaches and Fern Point being lined with cliffs into the water.
 Following the coast, north of North Bay is Ram Bay marking the end of the relatively flat land on the sound of the island.
 Domett Point marks the northernmost point of the island, being lined with cliffs and large hills.
 Heading south along the Ramillies Channel Anvil's coastal terrain continues with substantial cliffs and impassable hills.

 Inland from Irby Point, northwards, there is a prominent incline which leads first to a rocky outcropping approximately 400m in elevation, this is the location of the 'white spot' a popular hike on the way to Leading Peak.
 Before the peak of the island, there are two ridges which hug the lake and Champside Creek.
 The top of the western ridge is named Nighthawk Peak and has a trail leading from the camp traversing the west side of the island.
 The eastern ridge is unnamed and unexplored.
 In between the lake and the peak, there is a saddle which forms a low terrain before rising significantly towards Leading Peak.
-Leading Peak is surrounded by large cliffs which vary in height from 10–50 metres.
+Leading Peak is surrounded by large cliffs which vary in height from 10 to 50 metres.
 Domett Point is made up of similar terrain to the sides of the island, being made up of large rocky hills and steep cliff faces.